 Are You Addicted to OxyContin?

-Many times, there is a slow transition between recreational drug use and addiction.
-Some addicts spend months or even years saying that they are making the choice to enjoy alcohol or drugs, but that’s it is not controlling their lives.
+Many times, there is a slow transition from recreational drug use to addiction.
+Some individuals who are already in the grips of an addiction to OxyContin may spend months or even years saying that they are making the choice to casually and periodically enjoy the drug – that their compulsive use is not actually controlling their lives.

 - Am I taking more than I used to because the old amount doesn’t do much for me anymore?

 - Have I ever faced or narrowly avoided a legal problem because of my drug usage?

 - Would I prefer to take drugs than do other things?

 - Do I ever take drugs because I need them to alleviate the withdrawal symptoms I get when I don’t take them?

 - Do I ever promise myself or my loved ones that I will stop altogether or remain sober for a specific occasion – and then fail to come through?